UMWEDU/umw-admissions-sync/_pages/virtual-visits.md

 <a class="button" style="color: #fff; text-decoration: none;" href="https://admissions.umw.edu/portal/webinars">Upcoming Virtual Sessions</a>

 Pre-registration is required.
-If you have any questions, please contact the Admissions Office at 540/654-2000 or <a href="mailto:admit@umw.edu">admit@umw.edu</a>.We look forward to chatting with you!
+If you have any questions, please contact the Admissions Office at 540/654-2000 or <a href="mailto:admit@umw.edu">admit@umw.edu</a>.
+We look forward to chatting with you!
 </div>
 <div class="column second">
 <h4>Virtual interest session participants include:</h4>